 If everything is done, and checks out, go for a ride.
 Bike still creaking?
 Now:

 - Swap out rear wheel.
 Get one from a bike that's not creaking if you don't have a spare bike wheel set.
 If you have a 10 speed bike you can use one from your buddy's 11 speed bike and vice versa.
 You're just going around the block.
 It'll work.
 Just stay in the middle of the cassette to avoid dropping a chain into the spokes or onto the chain stay.
 That would be bad.

 Go for a ride.
 Bike still creaking?
 Oh boy:

 - Now it's time to swap out the crank for another one of the same type.
 Yes, cranks can creak.
 Even Shimano ones.
 The one you swap with doesn't need to be the same brand, per se, just the same type.
 A 30mm spindle (Rotor) can be swapped with a 30mm spindle Sram, and an FSA Gossamer 24mm spindle crank can be swapped for a Shimano one, and so on.
 Don't forget to adjust the derailleur.

 Now go for a ride.
 If your bike is still creaking you might have a crack in the frame.
 Take it in for a professional diagnosis to determine what is really going on.
-If the creak was the crankset all along, go to my Cranks Creak Too article for details on how the address it.
+If the creak was the crankset all along, check out our article about creaking bike cranks for details on how to address it.